LPGameDevs/EditarrrPublic/Assets/README.md

 This is for any libraries or asset packs that are used by the game, but not made by contributors.

+### Scripts

+This is for build related scripts not part of the main game

 ### StreamingAssets

 TBC - Unity directory for distributed files like levels.